 “To the east.”
 Somewhere.
-Their path had meandered so much that anything beyond them travelling in a vague westerly direction could be a fair bet.
+The sergeant’s path had meandered so much that anything beyond the man travelling in a vague westerly direction could be a fair bet.
 “A few hours away, maybe?”

 “Then we go east.”
 She strode out of the ruin and across the clearing in what he assumed was the correct way.

 Dylan gingerly followed.
-His boots crunched across the ash-covered space between here and the trees.
-He focused on the line of charred trunks and branches ahead, uncertain his stomach wouldn’t try to leap from his mouth if he dared to look anywhere else.
+His boots crunched across the ash-covered space between the dwarven ruins and the trees.
+He focused on the line of charred trunks and branches ahead, uncertain if his stomach wouldn’t try to leap from his mouth if he dared to look anywhere else.

 “Wait.”
 He slipped his hand into the crook of her elbow, halting and turning her in one gentle movement.
 “Let me see to that.”
 Cupping her jaw, he focused his magic on the injury.
 Warmth flowed through him.
 The bliss of life poured out his fingertips and into her skin.
 Beneath the encrusted blood and dirt, the slice down her cheek slowly knitted itself back together.
 “How did you manage this, anyway?”

 A fresh bloom of red adorned her cheeks.
 “Certainly not through some daring deed.
-I was on my way to survey the area when one of my escorts caught sign of smoke through a break in the canopy.
-We rushed this way and—” She gave a wavering smile.
+My escorts and I were marching through the forest when one of them caught sign of smoke through a break in the canopy.
+We rushed this way and—” She flashed him another wobbly smile.
 “Well, I was so focused on trying to see the smoke and worried over what effect it might have on the ruins that I… didn’t see the hole.
 I must’ve been knocked out, because the next thing I remember, it was morning.”

 Dread knotted his stomach.
 He hadn’t realised it was a different day.
-That meant whoever had attacked them would have a considerable lead on them should they be part of the Udynea Empire’s vanguard.
+That meant whoever had ambushed the scouting party would have a considerable lead on them should they be part of the Udynea Empire’s vanguard.
 Taking a deep breath, he withdrew his magic and his hand from the hedgewitch.
 “That should do it.”
-Never had he noticed how much his blood sung when he used his birthright.
+Never had he noticed how much his blood sang when he used his birthright.
 He wet his lips.
 How tempting it was to let the song continue.

 She felt along her face, running a finger down the scar.
 “I wouldn’t have thought they’d put a healer on scouting duty.”